NazarTodo/meals-recipes_menu_project/README.md

 git clone https://github.com/NazarTodo/meals-recipes_menu_project.git
 ```
 If you considered using program from your computer, here are the steps to follow:
-1. Make sure you have installed all additional modules and libraries used in this program.
+1. Make sure you have installed all additional modules and libraries used in this program.(Flask)
-1. Run `main.py` module.
+1. Run `flask_c.py` module, which is in flask directory.
-1. Enter three ingredients separately and wait a few seconds to get a few meals with their prices(GB pounds)

-**_BEWARE_, that the program is not fully completed yet and the last version will be deployed on a website.
-Thus, if you want to get results other than a few meals, you can feel free to change the code.
-Check out our Contribution block for more info.**
+**_BEWARE_, that the program can only be ran from flask_c.py module.
+Runnung main.py module will not get you the expected result since the project is based on web-application.
+Main version of the program is on website: http://pastor.pythonanywhere.com.**

 ## Program test exmaples